logicly-au/docs.iar-dst.online/domains/domain-3.rst

 support services may be required, they should generally not be considered in determining mental health intervention intensity within a stepped care continuum.

-This Guidance also includes information about the Work and Social Adjustment Scale (WSAS).
-The WSAS is a validated measure of impairment on functioning.

 Assessment of an individual on this domain should consider:

    * a person’s ability to fulfil usual roles/ responsibilities